bienflorencia/personal-site/content/project/participatory-monitoring.md

 # Project summary to display on homepage.

-summary = "The project Fogones de Fauna is an experience in collaborative-learning, carried out in the village of Paso Centurión, Uruguay."
+summary = "The project Fogones de Fauna is an experience in collaborative-learning, carried out by JULANA NGO in the village of Paso Centurión, Uruguay."

 # Optional image to display on homepage.
 image_preview = "fogones.jpg"